 Okay, here’s the situation:

-You read a text – a student essay, a blog post, a media article, whatever – and can’t make away with deja vu.
+You read a text – a student essay, a blog post, a media article – and can’t get rid of deja vu.
 The text sounds as if you’ve seen it before.
-Plagiarism checkers don’t see anything wrong with it but… Darn!… The catch is somewhere around here.
+Plagiarism checkers don’t detect anything wrong but the catch is definitely somewhere around here.
 Savvy educators and editors know this catch.
 Synonymized plagiarism is its name.

 One of the most commonly used ways to hide duplications in writings, synonymized plagiarism modifies them so that search engines and plagiarism detection software consider them original.
 What can be easier, indeed?
 You take a sentence, replace all parts of speech there with closely related words – Ta da!
 No copy paste, no copyright infringement, no penalties for stealing ideas and content from others.